OMerkel/Sokoban/README.md

 * https://en.wikipedia.org/wiki/Sokoban

 Due to its popularity there are free level collections available in the community.
-A huge and widely spread collection has been created by David W. Skinner named Microban and Sasquatch.
+A huge and widely spread level collection has been created by David W. Skinner named Microban and Sasquatch.

 * http://www.abelmartin.com/rj/sokobanJS/Skinner/David%20W.%20Skinner%20-%20Sokoban.htm